natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-51H-5-NA.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The P-51H-5-NA is a high altitude turn fighter.
+The P-51H-5-NA is a high altitude energy fighter.
 It has impressive performance against most props it may face and it can put a considerable fight against earlier jets.
 Compared to its German and British counterparts, it outperforms them by a fair amount in engine performance.
 The P-51H-5-NA can also be used as a strike fighter, as it can have great loadouts of combinations of bombs and rockets for this purpose.

 Whilst having great engine performance, the P-51H-5-NA can turn impressively as well, out-manoeuvring most of its German counterparts.
 It has good ordnance, capable of shooting any aircraft down with relative ease, as well as being able to dodge incoming attacks by jets.
 It has a good climb rate which also gives it an option to put up a fight against jet encounters, being able to perform boom and zoom attacks as its energy retention is good.
 It has a tendency to break its wings while zoom climbing at speeds higher than 550km/h.
 It also uses high octane fuel, which means it has considerable susceptibility to fire.